+- For error detection above MWB

 - If MW (MWB + FCR) > Small Trigger Threshold

-- o Then Increment Small Error Counter
+- Then Increment Small Error Counter

 - If MW (MWB + FCR) > Large Trigger Threshold

 - o Then increment Large Error Counter

 - For error detection below MWB

 - If (MWB FCL) MW > Small Trigger Threshold

-- o Then increment Small Error Counter
+- Then increment Small Error Counter

 - If (MWB FCL) MW > Large Trigger Threshold

 - o Then increment Large Error Counter

-The Small Error Trigger is measured over 6 consecutive dispatch intervals and the Large Error Trigger is measured over 3 consecutive dispatch intervals.
+The Small Error Trigger is measured over 6 consecutive trading intervals and the Large Error Trigger is measured over 3 consecutive trading intervals.
+This also applies to the aggregate Small and Large Error Triggers for an Aggregate.
 These error counter values will progress the non-conformance action.
 The error counters reset to 'zero' if no error is apparent or reset to 'one' if the direction of error reverses.

-In the case of semi-scheduled generating units, the error counters reset to 'zero' under defined conditions.
+In the case of semi-scheduled generating units not in an Aggregate, the error counters reset to 'zero' under defined conditions.
 The defined conditions are: